Shepparton Corridor Upgrade

 Who is responsible?

-The delivery of the Shepparton Line Upgrade is being overseen by Rail Projects Victoria (RPV) on behalf of the Victorian Government.
+The delivery of the Shepparton Corridor Upgrade is being overseen by Rail Projects Victoria (RPV) on behalf of the Victorian Government.

-Work has already started on stage one of the Shepparton Line Upgrade.
+Work has already started on stage one of the Shepparton Corridor Upgrade.

 This includes site investigations and surveys and design work for the stabling at Shepparton and crossing loop near Murchison East.